 Credit card orders – Please contact our office: 902 624 8039 ext 204

 Cheque Orders – Please make cheques out to LaHave Forests and our mailing address is P.O.
 86, Blockhouse, Nova Scotia, B0J 1E0, Canada.

 The plants are at an approximately 6″ tall when shipped late in the Fall.
 These could be transplanted straight into the field.
-However, we strongly recommend they be grown on in 4-gallon pots for 12 to 24 months before planting out.
+They can however be grown on in 4-gallon pots for 12 to 24 months before planting out.

-All University of Saskatchewan and Berries Unlimited varieties include the and per plant royalty respectively.
+All University of Saskatchewan and Berries Unlimited varieties include a per plant royalty.
 Their varieties are protected under plant breeders rights and are grown under license from the University of Saskatchewan and Berries Unlimited, therefore the purchaser may not propagate or reproduce the Haskap cultivars without expressed written permission from the University of Saskatchewan or Berries Unlimited.

 Haskap Plant Sales Outside Canada